btaba/blog/_posts/2018-12-01-ramen-logs.markdown

 ||
 |![Miso]({{ site.url }}/assets/article_images/2018-12-01-ramen-logs/katanaya-sf.jpg)|

 I was travelling and needed a late night dinner.
 I decided to go next door to Katana-Ya.
-Unfortunately, I'd rather eat instant ramen than to come back to Katana-Ya.
+Unfortunately, I would have rather eaten instant ramen than eat at Katana-Ya.
 I got miso broth, which tasted like water with a little bit of miso, salt, and some light pork flavor.
 The chashu was oddly sweet and totally unpleasant to eat.
 The noodles were cheap, unlike the price I paid for this meal.

 <table class="tg">
   <tr>